bluefireteam/audioplayers/feature_parity_table.md

 ## Note on Linux Support

-Our main goal in your current roadmap is to support Linux.
+Our main goal in the current roadmap is to support Linux.
 This is the current status of Desktop for us:

 * [DONE] Add platform interface, refactor API so native implementations are cleaner
 * [DONE] Federate plugin and provide structure to add multi-platform support